 In the 1980s and 1990s, his internationally acclaimed best-selling books Screenplay, The Screenwriter’s Workbook, and The Screenwriter’s Problem Solver once established themselves as the “bibles” of the film industry.
 Screenplay and The Screenwriter’s Workbook, in particular, are in their fortieth printing and are used in more than 400 colleges and universities across the country and have been translated and published in 29 languages.

 But it was during the screenwriting boom of the 1990s that this book, Four Screenplays, stood out most.
 Thelma & Louise, Terminator 2, The Silence of the Lambs, and Dances with Wolves were pinnacle movies from the 1990s, and it was a thrill to see the guru behind Screenplay and The Screenwriter’s Workbook examine the scripts of those popular films and break them down for screenwriters to learn from.

 While some of the information might be a little dated, the analysis of these four classic films and their screenplays should be studied by all.
 It will help you take what you learned from those films and their scripts, and teach you how to analyze other films as well as you continue to hone your craft.

-Lew Hunter is chairman Emeritus and Professor of Screenwriting at the UCLA Department of Film and Television.
-Over half of the Oscar-winning scripts over the past twenty years have been written by students of Hunter.
+Lew Hunter is Chairman Emeritus and Professor of Screenwriting at the UCLA Department of Film and Television.
+Students of Hunter have written over half of the Oscar-winning scripts over the past twenty years.
 He is commonly referred to as the best screenwriting teacher in the United States.

 Steven Spielberg once called Hunter “the best screenwriting teacher going.”